 The first use of Form WC-2 (Notice of Payment or Suspension of Benefits) is to suspend the weekly benefit payment when a change in disability status occurs after Form WC-1 has been properly filed with the Board.
 The form is used to notify the employee and the Board of suspension of income benefits.
 Form WC-2 is the proper form to report any change in income benefits, classification, or rating of disability.
-Form WC-3 (Notice to Controvert) is intended to deny liability in whole, or in part, after Form WC-1 has been filed with the Board and serves the same purpose as Section C of Form WC-1.
+Form WC-3 (Notice to Controvert) is intended to deny liability in whole, or in part, after Form WC-1 has been filed with the Board, and serves the same purpose as Section C of Form WC-1.
 If Form WC-1 is filed by EDI then subsequent Form WC-2 and Form WC-3 must be filed EDI (SROI) also, see Chapter 5.

-For suspension of income benefits, the insurer/self-insurer files a Form WC-2 with the Board, and where needed a Form WC-3 or other documents as stated below, and furnish a copy to the employee and the employee's attorney when:
+For suspension of income benefits, the insurer/self-insurer file Form WC-2 with the Board, and where needed a Form WC-3 or other documents as stated below, and furnish a copy to the employee when:

 - a.
 The employee returns to work for the same or another employer at a wage equal to or exceeding the average weekly wage at the time of the disabling injury. - b.
 The employee is released to return to work without restrictions.
-The insurer/self-insurer must attach supporting medical information from the authorized treating physician to the Form WC-2 filed with the Board.
-See Section 5-1, A.5 regarding EDI and attachments.
+The insurer/selfinsurer must attach supporting medical information from the authorized treating physician to the Form WC-2 filed with the Board.
 The insurer/self-insurer must give the employee ten days advance notice of the suspension of income benefits.
-A copy of the form WC-2 and attached medical information (a copy of the supporting medical report from employee's authorized treating physician, who must have examined the employee within sixty days of the effective date of the release) is to be sent to the employee and their attorney, if represented.
-Unless there is compelling evidence to the contrary, the date stamped by the Board as its date of receipt is deemed to be the date the employee received notice.
-If service is performed by regular mail to the employee, three additional days shall be added to the prescribed notice period. - c.
-The employee is released to return to work with restrictions and the employee refuses to attempt to perform a suitable job when the requirements of Board Rule 240 are met.
-File with the Board a Form WC-2 and Form WC-240 certifying that at least ten days before the employee was required to report for work he/she was notified on the completed Form WC-240 mailed to the employee and his/her attorney that there was a suitable job available, that it was approved by his/her authorized treating physician(s) after an examination within the last 60 days, and refusal to attempt to perform the job would result in the suspension of payment of weekly income benefits to the employee.
+Unless there is compelling evidence to the contrary, the date stamped by the Board as its date of receipt is deemed to be the date the employee received notice. - c.
+The employee is released to return to work with restrictions and the employee refuses to attempt to perform a suitable job when the requirements of Board Rule 240 are met. - d.
+The employee dies.
+The insurer/self-insurer must furnish a copy of the Form WC-2A to the representative of the estate of the deceased employee, if known, and attach a copy of the death certificate, if available.
+If the insurer/self-insurer contends that the death is unrelated to the injury, a Form WC-3 should accompany the Form WC-2. - e.
+If, within 60 days after the due date of the first payment of income benefits (which is 21 days after the employer's notice or knowledge of a lost-time disabling injury or disease), the insurer/self-insurer makes the determination to controvert the payment of income benefits for any reason, a Form WC-3 must be filed with the Form WC-2.
+The insurer/self-insurer must furnish a copy of the Form WC-3 to all persons having a financial interest.
+To meet the 60-day deadline the documents must be filed with the